 Right off the bat, you can hear that Decca gave their sound effects man some extra work on the date and the record starts off with howling winds and jingle bells.
 Grady’s drums “knock” on the door (how often did he have to change his snare head?), Pops asks the title question and we’re off, the reeds falling into a standard descending minor vamp.
 The lyrics are back in the “Old Man Mose” mold as Pops, frightened by the outside noises (cue the sound effects guy), hopes it’s Santa Claus making that racket and not someone sinister.
 The song does have a great bridge and the Commanders swing through it easily.
 The lyrics really are kind of goofy, but man, Pops sounds like he’s having a ball, which in turn, spreads to the listener.
 After one chorus, the band takes over, trading four bars with Pops and playing with such force, it threatens to become the most badass Christmas song ever recorded.
 Pops’s vocal on the trades grows more nervous and frantic, adding more fun to the proceedings.
 But perhaps the highlight of the record comes during the coda when a clearly petrified Armstrong pleads, “Please, a-please, a-pity my knees!”
 I love the way he sings that word “please.”
 The song ends with a big ending and after another “knock” from the drums, Pops yells, “That’s him all right,” while more sound effects take us out.
 It’s not “White Christmas,” but it’s very atmospheric and it’s easy to get swept away by Pops’s vocal.

 Next up was “Cool Yule,” lyrics and music by comedian and television talk show pioneer Steve Allen.
 Due to its use in a few recent movies, “Cool Yule” has probably become Armstrong’s best-known Christmas recording.
 During my 50 trips to the mall this season, it’s sometimes hard to hear the piped in Christmas music, but man, that Armstrong horn during the bridge always manages to cut through the noise!
-(2009 update: it even cuts through the noise while running around a crowded Port Authority bus station in New York City in December.)
+(2015 update: this still applies, now that I have kids.
+My daughter Ella hears it at the mall and shouts to me, "Louie!")
 Allen’s trademark sense of humor infuses the lyrics with all sorts of funny psuedo-hip references and Pops again, sounds like he’s having a ball.
 Here 'tis:

 The song begins with more jingle bells before the band enters with a sprightly shuffle beat—wait a minute, is this Louie Prima or Louis Armstrong?
 The changes are fairly simple: “rhythm changes” for 16 bars, then a modulation for more “rhythm changes” in the bridge, kind of like Count Basie’s “Easy Does It.”
 Only the second half of the bridge doesn’t have “Rhythm,” as it’s punctuated by giant accents by the band on two and four.
 Again, Pops sings wonderfully but dig that band.
 Every drum hit, every brass punch, every note of the instrumental interlude…it’s so precise, so explosive, so swinging.
 I wish Armstrong made a dozen albums with the Commanders.
 After eight bars from the band, Armstrong picks up his horn for the first time during the session and it’s a preview of the tremendous blowing that was to be the hallmark of the date.
 Though the song has nothing to do with the blues, Pops instills his entire solo with more blue notes than you might expect.
 He gets downright funky with some of his note choices and I can never refrain from giving a “Yeah,” when he gets into that bridge.
 The highlight of the trumpet solo comes in the bridge when plays the melody phrase like a human being, then skyrockets an octave higher to play it again, ending it on a high concert D. After the vocal, Pops still has time to sing another entire chorus and he does so with even more enthusiasm than the first time, especially on the bridge (and listen to Grady on the final A section).
 Pops legitimately breaks himself up by yelling “Cool Yule” at the end and if you’re not smiling, you’re surname must be Scrooge.
 But as much fun as “Cool Yule” is, it’s also responsible for this: